sam016/go-watcher/README.md

 Most of the existing file watchers have a configuration burden, and even though Go has a really short build time, this configuration burden makes your binaries really hard to run right away.
 With Watcher, we aimed simplicity in configuration, and tried to make it as simple as possible.

+Now ships with the awesome [Delve](https://github.com/go-delve/delve), debugger for Go

 ## Installation

 Get the package with: